The College Academic Program

 The Summer Session

 The Summer Session provides special support to those who are or want to become educators.
 In addition to offering graduate courses leading to a Master of Arts in Teaching, the Summer Session offers a tuition scholarship to teachers with a current contract.
-Institutes developed each summer for educators cover topics including science, the humanities, and Southwest studies.

 A special tuition rate for the Summer Session makes summer study especially attractive.
 In addition, after one semester of study at Colorado College, each Colorado College student is provided a Wild Card that can be used once before graduation to cover the tuition for one block of regularly scheduled classes.
 Limited financial aid is available to Colorado College students who receive aid during spring or fall.
 Colorado College students may also apply for intercultural funds to offset some of the costs of programs with a significant intercultural component, including all international courses.
-See the current Summer Session catalog for more details.
+See the current Summer Session web site for more details.

 The First-Year Experience

 The First-Year Experience provides an introduction to Colorado College and the liberal arts primarily by engaging first-year students in the scholarly study of a discipline or topic.
 FYE courses develop students’ research and writing skills and demand the mixture of rigorous analysis and creative expression appropriate to the discipline or topic being studied.
 The Program also works closely with relevant student support offices to help students succeed in their college studies and to aid in their transition to college life.
 FYE courses are offered in Blocks 1 and 2 for fall-start students and 5 and 6 for winter-start students.